twolfson/twolfson.com/articles/rainbow-bridge.md

 I went over to Rainbow Bridge first but there wasn't much for me to do yet; the majority of the project was metalwork which I wasn't qualified for.
 That being said, there was a prototype panel which needed wiring and soldering so I jumped on that

 Rainbow Bridge felt low-touch for me at the time so I started helping out on the Chilopod as well.
-This was wood fabrication which I had a tiny bit of experience with but this added way more: drills, impact drivers, circular saws, jigsaws, orbital sanders, and techniques (e.g. clamping with your body weight, proper weight/hold for drill/impact driver, accurate measurements over long distances)
+This was wood fabrication and took me to the next level of experience: drills, impact drivers, circular saws, jigsaws, orbital sanders, and techniques (e.g. clamping with body weight, proper weight/hold for drill/impact driver, accurate measurements over long distances)

 Chilopod photo: